 New Hampshire Humanities funds humanities-based workshops for educators through our Community Project Grants.

 New England Humanities Consortium (NEHC) promotes intellectual collaboration, interdisciplinary exchange, and innovative educational programming for faculty, students, and the regional, national and global communities they serve.
 The founding institutions include: Amherst College, Colby College, Dartmouth College, Northeastern University, Tufts University, University of Connecticut, University of New Hampshire, University of Rhode Island, University of Vermont, Wellesley College, and Wheaton College.
 Learn more

 We are a partner in the Constitutionally Speaking project founded by Justice David Souter and providing resources on the teaching of civics to New Hampshire educators.
 Access those resources on the Constitutionally Speaking website.

-Summer institutes and workshops funded by the National Endowment for the Humanities support faculty development programs in the humanities for school teachers and for college and university teachers.
+Summer institutes and workshops funded by the National Endowment for the Humanities (NEH) support faculty development programs in the humanities for school teachers and for college and university teachers.
 NEH summer seminars and institutes may be as short as two weeks or as long as five weeks.
-NEH summer seminars and institutes extend and deepen knowledge and understanding of the humanities by focusing on significant topics and texts, contribute to the intellectual vitality and professional development of participants, build communities of inquiry and provide models of civility and excellent scholarship and teaching, and link teaching and research in the humanities.
 Learn more on the NEH's website.

 New Hampshire Humanities programs are made possible in part by a grant from the National Endowment for the Humanities (NEH).
 Any views, findings, conclusions or recommendations expressed in this these programs do not necessarily represent those of the NEH or New Hampshire Humanities.